Monday, November 19, 2012

 I'm so excited!

-We also are using this beauty you see right there, our very first pressure canner.
+I am also are using this beauty you see right there, our very first pressure canner.
 It's the little things (or maybe weird..?
 I'll get back to you on that one) that excite me.
 Seriously..this is coming from the girl who bought herself a crock pot with her birthday money and was excited about it.
 But I digress..

-First, we blanched the tomatoes, about 4 at a time, in a pot of boiling water for approx. one minute-or until the skins crack- then transferring them immediately to the pot of cold water in the sink.
+First, blanch the tomatoes, about 4 at a time, in a pot of boiling water for approx. one minute-or until the skins crack- then transferring them immediately to the pot of cold water in the sink.
 This is done to stop the cooking... and so you'll be able to actually handle them without getting 3rd degree burns!
 Peel the skins off into the other (empty) sink and place the toms on a cutting board or bowl, something to retain all those wonderful juices!

 Do this for all tomatoes.
-I think a normal person would use probably 20-30...Deven estimated afterwards we had 7-10 pounds.
+I think a normal person would use probably 20-30...
 Holy tomato.

 Once you've done this for all tomatoes, rough chop the toms, adding them AND the excess juices from chopping into a pot on the stove.